 without stirring, until the temperature reaches 260 degrees F. on your

-Thermometer or until a small amount of candy mixture dropped
+cooking thermometer or until a small amount of candy mixture dropped

 into very cold water forms a hard ball.
-Remove sugar mixture from heat.
-NOTE: A

 Thermometer is the most accurate way of testing the temperature of the sugar solution.